Nerzal/ASPNetCoreApiExample/README.md

 # ASPNetCoreApiExample
-Small example showing the base functionality of the restful api by example
+Small example showing the base functionality of the restful api by example The example contains an ASP.NET Core API Service, which runs inside a linux docker container The example also contains a Client-Library, which contains a Client which allows you to communicate with the API Service

 ## Prequesits
 * .NET Standard 2.0